segmentstream-com/segmentstream-com.github.io/_docs/events/updated-profile-info.md

 ```
 > In the user object, you must pass the updated user data (updated email, phone, name etc.).

-#### From the DDManager interface
+#### From the SegmentStream interface
-The `Updated Profile Info` event can not be created from the built-in DDManager triggers.
+The `Updated Profile Info` event can not be created from the built-in SegmentStream triggers.
 The event must be added from the site code.

 #### Required by the following integrations:
 * [Mindbox](/integrations/mindbox)